bioinfo-ut/Y-mer/README.md

 - Model `.Rdata` file
 - `.dbb` database file
 - Final `.txt` count table
-- Optional: male-only k-mer list for future training
+- Optional: male-only k-mer binary list for future training

 > All scripts can be adapted for HPC parallelization (within ~3 hours).
 We're working on support for this.